ElijahWeddle/MRE_320/Sensor_Testing/MPU6050/MPU_data.md

+#MPU6050
+This data is displayed in "MPU6050.pdf" for easier viewing.

 Actual  M1                          Readings                                        Avg.
 Std.
 Dev.
 Avg.Dev.  %error 0.06​   20​     0.07​   0.13​   0.05​   0.04​   0.14​   0.1​    0.08​   0.08​   0.1​    0.08​   0.09​   0.03​   0.10   0.02​     35.50​